Dummi26/mers/docs/intro.md

     if 10 != 15 /* pretend this actually meant something... */ {
         // does something
     } else {
-        // TODO: implement this!
+        // do something else
     }

-To declare a new variable, `:=` is used.
+To declare a new variable, use `:=`.

     println("Hello!
 Please enter your name.")
     username := read_line()